dusty-nv/jetson-inference/docs/detectnet-tracking.md

 objectTracker arguments:
-  --tracking               flag to enable default tracker (IOU) --tracker-min-frames=N   the number of re-identified frames for a track to be considered valid (default: 3) --tracker-lost-frames=N  number of consecutive lost frames before a track is removed (default: 15) --tracker-overlap=N      how much IOU overlap is required for a bounding box to be matched (default: 0.5)
+  --tracking               flag to enable default tracker (IOU) --tracker-min-frames=N   the number of re-identified frames for a track to be considered valid (default: 3) --tracker-drop-frames=N  number of consecutive lost frames before a track is dropped (default: 15) --tracker-overlap=N      how much IOU overlap is required for a bounding box to be matched (default: 0.5)
 ```